Support towards course fees for families with lower household income.

 Once offers of places on productions are sent out in March, you will need to complete the Bursary Application Form and the Bursary Payment Form (which will be included in your offer pack) and return them to us, along with evidence of income and your first payment, by the specified deadline.
 We examine each case individually to ensure we are being as fair as possible, and there is a section on the form to note down any additional details you feel may be relevant to your case.
 You MUST pay a deposit of at least £50 to secure your place on the course.

 We will then write to you to let you know whether your application has been successful and if so, how much your bursary will be.
-You will also receive a revised Payment Form which takes into account the amount you have already paid, as well as your bursary, and we will break the remaining balance into manageable instalments.
+You will also receive a revised Direct Debit Payment Plan (from GoCardless) which takes into account the amount you have already paid, as well as your bursary, and we will break the remaining balance into manageable instalments.
 We are very proud to state that nobody has ever been turned away from YMT for financial reasons.

 Is there any other help available if I am struggling to pay the rest of my course fee or I’m not eligible for a bursary?